pixelgod0/coffeezhs/README.md

 ### Advanced Installation

-Some users may want to manually install Oh My Zsh, or change the default path or other settings that the installer accepts (these settings are also documented at the top of the install script).
+Some users may want to manually install CoffeeZHS, or change the default path or other settings that the installer accepts (these settings are also documented at the top of the install script).

 #### Custom Directory